European shares fall on weak China data, ASML slides after results

 * Indexes up: Dow 0.04 pct, S&P 0.34 pct, Nasdaq 0.8 pct (Updates to late afternoon)

-LONDON, Oct 14 European shares fell on Wednesday as new concerns about deflationary pressures in China impacted equity markets, while technology group ASML and builder Skanska slid after weak business updates.
+LONDON Oct 14 European shares fell on Wednesday as new concerns about deflationary pressures in China impacted equity markets, while technology group ASML slid after weak results.

 Data on Wednesday showed that consumer inflation in China eased more than expected in September while producer prices fell for the 43rd straight month.